mkdocs/mkdocs/docs/dev-guide/translations.md

 ### Fork and clone the Mkdocs repository

-In the following steps you'll work with a fork of the Mkdocs repository.
+In the following steps you'll work with a fork of the MkDocs repository.
 Follow the instructions for [forking and cloning the Mkdocs repository](/about/contributing/#installing-for-development).